pablo-padua/SchoolApp/README.md

 * Angular 12.1.1 was used on the front-end.
 * PostgreSQL and PgAdmin4 was used for data storage and manipulation.

+Watch some of its funtionality on youtube [here](https://youtu.be/IYsqGf7SpTM)

 ![School App Gif](https://github.com/pablo-padua/SchoolApp/blob/master/SchoolApplication.gif)